icovv/SoftUni-React-Project-July24/README.md

 # SoftUni-React-Project-July24
+**Due to limitations, this SPA has been build desktop only.
+For best experience, please use 1920x1080 with 100% scaling**
 # Overview

 This is a front-end application (SPA) which was created as a Softuni ReactJS Course Final Project.
 The application structure consists of a Public and Private parts supported by Softuni`s practice server.
 The following pages have been created -> Home, Catalog, Details, Edit Item, List Item, Search, Profile, Contacts, Login, Register, Logout with different functionalities.
 More information can be read below.